How to Fix ERR_CONNECTION_REFUSED?

 ISP or Network Restrictions

-Some Internet Service Providers block particular websites according to the rules set by regional regions and their policies.
+Some Internet Service Providers block particular websites according to the rules set by regional governments and their policies.
 This may also occur at a workplace or on college grounds.

-A lot of websites are prohibited at such working and academic locations.
-Network administrators bar those websites on several working and educational grounds.
+A lot of websites are prohibited at such work and academic locations.
+Network administrators block those websites on several working and educational grounds.

 In this case, the network denies the request before the browser realizes something has been done.
 Thus, one needs to get some help either through a VPN or by obtaining the assistance of a local network administrator for such a solution.